EtherealNetwork/eMusic/README.md

 Python 3.6 music bot for Ethereal Network's Discord.

 ### Known issues
-WARNING: unable to download video info webpage: HTTP Error 500: Internal Server Error [tls @ 0000000000d09880] Unable to read from socket [tls @ 0000000000d09880] Failed to send close message
+<br>WARNING: unable to download video info webpage: HTTP Error 500: Internal Server Error
+<br>[tls @ 0000000000d09880] Unable to read from socket
+<br>[tls @ 0000000000d09880] Failed to send close message

 These do not effect functionality at this time.